 You should review your Medicare coverage every year, especially your prescription drug coverage.
 Be sure to review any changes to your Medicare plan’s rules and regulations and how they may impact your coverage and costs.

-While No one claims that understanding Medicare is easy.
-Researching and enrolling in the right plan for you can be a daunting challenge.
+While no one claims that understanding Medicare is easy, researching and enrolling in the right plan for you can be a daunting challenge.
 You might think that once you’re in, you’re done.
 But that’s not the case!

 If you want to ensure that your coverage still fits your needs from year to year, then you should read this guide on what you should review about your Medicare plan and your Medicare drug coverage every year.